brucebentley/dotfiles-1/README.md

 **Note:** You can also run the script `setup-git-user` in the `example` directory to quickly do the above.

 **Note:** Before opening vim for the first time, you should use the `color` function to set a color first because there's no default color.

+# TROUBLESHOOTING

+# INSTALL
+If `install` script doesn't work, try again using the following command: `bash install [options]`.
+If the above doesn't solve your problem, then please create an issue.